bcgsc/rAMPage/scripts/README.md

 This directory holds all the scripts used in the rAMPage pipeline.
 Each of the scripts below are used in the Makefile.
 Optional helper scripts can be found in the `helpers`[helpers/] directory, such as a script to help download reads from the SRA.
 Differential expression analysis can also be conducted using the scripts located in [`helpers/differential_expression/`](helpers/differential_expression/).

 **Note**: The scripts in this directory are used by the `Makefile`.
 Under most circumstances, these scripts will not need to be run outside of the `Makefile`.

+**Warning**: The documentation on this page may be out of date.
+For most up to date documentation, use the `-h` option in the corresponding script.

 ### Quick Links